-The Brazilian Sertao is now a quiet place.
-It is an arid region, characterized by the "caatinga", a particular vegetation that gives it a lunar appearance during periods of drought.
+The Brazilian Sertao is an arid region, characterized by the "caatinga", a particular vegetation that gives it a lunar appearance during periods of drought.
 Emigration to the states of the north and the Amazon, to seek his fortune in the plantations of rubber trees, has always characterized the history of "sertanejos" miscegenation between Indian and Portuguese from the proverbial resistance to work.
 In an environment like this, where placement under estates sets the stage for survival, was born in 1900 Virgulino Ferreira Da Silva, nicknamed Limpião for the light that made his rifle during a gun battle with police.

 The choice for a sertanejos was to work for the fazendeiro or become a "cangaceiro", a figure that stands between the rebel and the bandit, and Limpião for nearly nineteen years he was the undisputed leader.
 Small in stature, thin but strong could read and write, play guitar, and found in his character decided to push to form the most numerous and warlike group of cangaceiro Sertao.
 Legend has it that Virgulino reacted to the violent death of his father hugging his rifle, actually seems to have been forced into hiding by a long family feud that saw him banished and rebellious, generous but cruel thief and murderess.
 The storytellers and popular literature tell us his constant escapes from the police encirclement, the raids and his love until he meets Maria Bonita, the woman who won the heart and beside him in life for the rest of his days.